002A/ixora.io/projects/colorblindness/index.rst

 The examples illustrate everything mentioned above as well as provide utility programs to help you explore the library's potential.

-I have documented the `math and calculations <link://slug/color-blindness-simulation-research>`_ supporting my library if you want to learn more about the Color Science behind how this works.
+I have documented the `math and calculations <link://slug/color-blindness-simulation-research>`_ supporting my library if you want to learn about the Color Science behind how this works.

 `Javadocs <javadoc/index.html>`_ are available if you need them.
 You can find the `source <https://github.com/subject117/ColorBlindness>`_ and latest `release <https://github.com/subject117/ColorBlindness/releases>`_ on github.